 - 1.1.
-Any Procedure Rule applying to a Committee shall also apply to the Overview and Scrutiny Board. - 1.2.
-The Board and Committees will perform the functions as set out in Article 6 at Part 2 of this Constitution. - 1.3.
+Any Procedure Rule applying to a Committee shall also apply to the Overview and Scrutiny Board unless otherwise stated. - 1.2.
+The Overview and Scrutiny Committees will perform the functions as set out in Article 6 at Part 2 of this Constitution. - 1.3.
 No Councillor may be involved in scrutinising a decision in which they have been directly involved.
-Where the relevant Overview and Scrutiny Committee has been engaged as part of the decision-making process of a decision subject to Call-In the Monitoring Officer shall have discretion to refer the consideration of the Call-In to another Overview and Scrutiny Committee.